How might we empower teachers to keep on learning?

 Gerson is an educator and designer, and leads our initiatives in design as the Executive Director.
 He works at the intersections of creativity, media & technology, learning, and teacher development.
 Currently he teaches Educational Technology at UP Diliman.
 Previous experience: Consultant for Materials Development and Teacher Training at the Commission on Higher Education, Computer Science Teacher at Philippine Science HS, UX Designer at Pearson, and Web Project Manager at Harvard.
 EdM in Technology, Innovation, and Education at Harvard University.

 Clifton, the Operations Director, manages our overall performance and business development, putting into action his passion for entrepreneurship in the education industry.
 He has collaborated with organizations such as Quality Education Design and Teach for the Philippines in designing learning and training programs.
 His research interests include philosophy of education, psychology, and outdoor & experiential learning.
-Clifton graduated with a BS in Legal Management, and is currently pursuing an MSc in Outdoor Education at the University of Edinburgh.
+Clifton graduated with a BS in Legal Management, and is currently pursuing an MSc in Outdoor Environment and Sustainability Education at the University of Edinburgh.

 Katty is Habi's specialist in psychological measurement and statistics, and leads our efforts in data gathering and insights analysis as the Research Director.
 She works to create culture-appropriate measurement tools for Filipino students, teachers, staff, and school leaders, applying her extensive experience in test development and research.
 She also teaches Psychological Measurement at UP Diliman.
 BS in Psychology, Master of Statistics, and current PhD student in Psychology at the University of the Philippines - Diliman.